CodeNow/blog/_posts/2016-05-17-introducing-ponos-a-rabbitmq-based-worker-server.md

 <h3 class="h3">The Dawn of Queues</h3>

 <p class="p">The new age of queues started an inquiry into how to use queues correctly.
 We discovered quickly how to use single queues to perform tasks, but wanted to be able to send messages to multiple consumers and do more complex message passing.
-One resource we found to be invaluable was an <a href="https://leanpub.com/rmq-patterns" class="link" target="_blank">ebook</a> written about RabbitMQ patterns.
+One resource we found to be invaluable was an <a href="https://leanpub.com/rmq-patterns" class="link">ebook</a> written about RabbitMQ patterns.
 Taking the new knowledge of these patterns and the framework from our first task server, a new tool was born we affectionately called “Ponos”.</p>

-<p class="p"><a href="https://github.com/Runnable/ponos" class="link" target="_blank">Ponos</a> is our opinionated worker server that we used to consolidate our ideas about these paradigms.
+<p class="p"><a href="https://github.com/Runnable/ponos" class="link">Ponos</a> is our opinionated worker server that we used to consolidate our ideas about these paradigms.
 The idea behind it has always been simple: developers write how a job is handled, throw errors when a job is impossible to complete, and simply finish successfully to complete a job.</p>

 <p class="p">We implemented two messaging patterns right away.
 First was the <span class="em">Task Queue</span>, where one queue is used to provide jobs to a worker or distribute jobs among multiple workers.
 We use this pattern for tasks including sending notifications to GitHub.</p>